 Development Plan Document (DPD) - Development Plan Documents that the council are required to prepare include the core strategy, site specific allocations of land and area action plans.
 There will also be a proposals map, which will illustrate the spatial extent of policies that must be prepared and maintained to accompany all development plan documents.
-All Development Plan Documents must be subject to rigorous procedures of community involvement, consultation and independent examination, and adopted after receipt of the inspector's binding eport.
+All Development Plan Documents must be subject to rigorous procedures of community involvement, consultation and independent examination, and adopted after receipt of the inspector's binding report.

 Development Policies - A document that the council have produced to guide future development of the Borough.
-The Policies contained within this DPD will replace Local Plan Policies and be used to determine planning applications in the future.
+The Policies contained within this DPD will eventually replace the Local Plan Policies and be used to determine planning applications in the future.
+The Development Policies DPD is currently at Issues and Options Stage.